 If you’ve tried the self-troubleshooting steps and your Samsung TV keeps freezing randomly or during certain tasks, it may be time to contact Samsung Support.
 Give them an exact description of when the freezing happens.
 Failures of the main board, power supply, or a defective panel may require professional TV repair.

 An unexpectedly freezing Samsung TV can be annoying and disrupt your viewing experience.
-With any luck, one of these troubleshooting tips should get your TV back up and running in no time.
-Be sure to back up data beforehand, just in case a factory reset ends up being necessary.
+With any luck, one of these troubleshooting tips should get your TV back up and running quickly.
+Be sure to back up data beforehand, just in case a factory reset is necessary.

 Frequently Asked Questions